Protocol architecture

 Phase 1: initiation

-The app may broadcast a batched Pre-PegIn with up to 10 HTLC outputs (one per vault) for multi-vault peg-ins; this saves on Bitcoin fees and ensures atomic creation.
+The app may broadcast a batched Pre-PegIn transaction with multiple outputs, one per vault, for multi-vault peg-ins.
+This saves on Bitcoin fees and gives those vaults the same Bitcoin confirmation history.

 Phase 2: cryptographic setup